Straight Blast Gym Ireland: The Ultimate Fighter

 Following McGregor's interim title win at UFC 189, the UFC announced that he would be coaching against Urijah Faber in Season 22 of The Ultimate Fighter.
 In a "Europe vs USA" themed installment, McGregor was aided by his SBG coaches, Sergey Pikulskiy, Owen Roddy, Arkadiusz Sternalski and former SBG fighter Tom Egan who now coaches out of Peter Welch's Gym in Boston.
 Despite a slow start, Team Europe took six fighters into the quarter-finals, and then had three of the remaining four in the semi-finals.
 SBG's Artem Lobov was due to face England's Saul Rogers in an all-European Final, but visa issues saw Team USA's Ryan Hall replace Rogers in the season finale, where he utilized his superior grappling to great effect, and earned a unanimous decision victory over Lobov.

-Fighters

 World MMA Awards

 SBG and its team members have received various recognitions from The World MMA Awards: